 religion –

-What the world means by “believe” is, ‘This is my theory,’ but genuine
+What the world means by the word “believe” is, ‘This is my theory,’

 faith does not treat God as a theory.
-Faith knows God better than our
+Rather, we are more convinced of the

-than we are convinced about the things of this world.
+than we are of this world.
 The world sees this physical realm

 as absolute proof of its reality, while we use our faith as absolute proof of

 God’s reality.
-The spiritual realm is all around us and unseen, but it is
+The eternal realm of the spirit is all around us, unseen, but it is

-just as real and even more so than the physical world, in that this present
+just as real and even more-so than the physical world, which is

 (97a) Thy kingdom come